20 smart questions to ask a hiring manager

 So, if they can find someone willing to invest years of their professional career in their company, they'll be more likely to hire that person than someone with similar qualifications who may jump ship a year or two down the line.

-By clarifying this early on, you can avoid wasting your time and the hiring manager’s time if you don’t end up being a good fit.
+By clarifying this early on, you can avoid wasting your time and the hiring manager’s time if you aren’t a good fit.

 Soft skills matter for your career just as much as hard skills.

-Hard skills may be obvious when describing a job opportunity, but the required soft skills may be hiding underneath the surface.
+Hard skills may be evident when describing a job opportunity, but the required soft skills may hide underneath the surface.

-In addition, knowing what soft skills are required for a position will also help you figure out what the company values.
+Also, knowing what soft skills are required for a position will help you determine the company's values.

-For example, if the hiring manager tells you that empathy is an important soft skill, you’ll know that this organization likely values empathy and respect between staff members.
+For example, if the hiring manager tells you that empathy is an essential soft skill, you’ll know that this organization likely values empathy and respect between staff members.

-For example, if you thrive in a high-performing workplace, but the company you’re interviewing for prefers lower-pressure methods of work, you may realize that you won’t be able to do your best work in this role.
+For example, if you thrive in a high-performing workplace, but the company you’re interviewing for prefers lower-pressure work methods, you may realize you won’t be able to do your best in this role.

 In addition, an unclear or confusing hierarchy could be a red flag.

-So, if the recruiter struggles to answer this question, consider whether the opportunity is worth the potential hassle before you continue to process.
+So, if the recruiter struggles to answer this question, consider whether the opportunity is worth the potential hassle before you continue the process.

-Also, consider asking to meet the person you’ll report to so that you can see if you get along.
-You may find out about their management style to get an idea of what it will be like to work for them.
+Also, consider asking to meet the person you’ll report to and see if you get along.
+You may learn about their management style to understand what working for them will be like.

 Apart from your boss, you’ll also be spending time with other coworkers.
 Unless you’re working part-time, you’ll be spending the majority of your days with these people.

-Ask how you’ll be collaborating with these people to further understand your role in the workplace ecosystem.
+Ask how you will collaborate with these people to further understand your role in the workplace ecosystem.

-By asking this question, you’ll get to know the interviewer a little more.
+You’ll get to know the interviewer more by asking this question.
 This is a great opportunity to build rapport with them and become more memorable.